What We Do

 Whilst the patients are predominantly from regional areas the service also provides home treatment for kids in metropolitan areas.

-Sporting Chance funds a nurse in QLD, two nurses in NSW, and a nurse in both Victoria and South Australia (who also covers NT).
+Sporting Chance funds a nurse in QLD, 4 nurses in NSW (3 Westmead, 1 Randwick), and a nurse in both Victoria and South Australia (who also covers NT).

 Each nurse requires between $100,000 and $125,000 funding per annum to cover wages and on-costs such as travel expenses.